jorgen99/smarthus/INSTALL.md

 some Googling I found this post.
 The second link is to the first answer.

 https://stackoverflow.com/questions/1620918/cmake-and-libpthread

 https://stackoverflow.com/a/29871891/5264

-I think the code from the it should go in to the file CMakeLists.txt.
+I think the code from the post should go in to the file CMakeLists.txt.
 I had some problems with what to replace my_app with and after fiddling around with cmake and make it finally did build without errors.
 I'm not sure why it started to work all of a sudden...